 Princeton University offers numerous top-of-the-line scientific research facilities that welcome external users.
 Each facility has its own fee structure and participation requirements.
 Users must demonstrate familiarity with the specialized equipment before independent use is allowed; however, training by staff members is available.

-Confocal Microscopy Facility (includes Nikon Center of Excellence): Provides laser scanning confocal microscopy and super resolution microscopy (structured illumination and localization types), which offer the highest light microscope resolution obtainable.
+The Confocal Microscopy Facility including the Nikon Center of Excellence provides laser scanning confocal microscopy and super resolution microscopy (structured illumination and localization types), which offer the highest light microscope resolution obtainable.
 This technology can image single or multiple labeled specimens and can be used to study intact samples, such as developing fish embryos or sections from brain and other tissues that have been tagged with fluorescent probes.

-Macromolecular Crystallography Core Facility: Offers researchers the most effective tool for understanding macromolecular structure.
+The Macromolecular Crystallography Core Facility offers researchers the most effective tool for understanding macromolecular structure.
 Staff can assist with setting up crystallization trials, x-ray data collection for both macromolecular and small-molecule samples, structure determination and analysis, interpretation of existing structures available in the Protein Data Bank, and homology modeling.

-Micro/Nano Fabrication Laboratory (MNFL): Consists of class 100-1000 clean room space providing a variety of material deposition, wet chemical and dry etch pattern transfer processes in conjunction with photo and electron beam lithography and metrology capabilities, for use in fabricating devices and structures for electronics, photonics, micro-electro mechanical systems (MEMS) and biological applications.
+The Micro/Nano Fabrication Laboratory (MNFL) consists of class 100-1000 clean room space providing a variety of material deposition, wet chemical and dry etch pattern transfer processes in conjunction with photo and electron beam lithography and metrology capabilities, for use in fabricating devices and structures for electronics, photonics, micro-electro mechanical systems (MEMS) and biological applications.
 The MNFL also has a companion packaging lab which provides capabilities—including wafer dicing, wire bonding, and substrate lapping and polishing—commonly associated with meeting back-end processing needs.

-Nuclear Magnetic Resonance Facility: Offers access to state-of-the-art equipment for probing the structural and chemical properties of molecules, as well as a variety of software tools for data processing and analysis.
+The Nuclear Magnetic Resonance Facility offers access to state-of-the-art equipment for probing the structural and chemical properties of molecules, as well as a variety of software tools for data processing and analysis.
 The facility houses seven highly automated NMR spectrometers, including instruments featuring robotic liquid handlers, and most equipped with large capacity auto-samplers for high-efficiency throughput operation.
 The NMR facility provides tools for liquid-state and HR-MAS studies of small and large molecules, as well as other materials.

-Proteomics and Mass Spectrometry Center: Offers a range of services and collaborative opportunities for large and small-scale projects in mass spectrometry-based biological research.
+The Proteomics and Mass Spectrometry Center offers a range of services and collaborative opportunities for large and small-scale projects in mass spectrometry-based biological research.
 The Center serves as a scientific partner in activities ranging from project design to sample preparation, MS data acquisition and analysis, write-up, dissemination, and grant-related activities.
 The Center is equipped with state-of-the-art MS instrumentation.